Pitossky/fluttering/README.md

 ## Getting Started

-This project is implements the Provider package.
+This project implements the Provider package.